NubivagantYansa/Project-1-Croc-game/README.md

 ## Description

 Croc saves Marshland is a game where the player has to move Croc to stop the monsters from colliding with the hairy marshmallows.
-After 20 seconds, the speed intervals randomize themselves and get quicker for higher difficulty.
-If you survive 1 minute you win the game.
-If the monsters get to pass Croc and collide with the Marshmallows, it’s game over.
+The speed increases in the last 20 seconds for higher difficulty.
+The game lasts 1 minute.
+To win, 10 marshmellows must reach the gingerbread house.
+Extra points are added when collecting white candies.

 ## MVP (DOM - CANVAS)
-- Croc starts from the middle and uses the arrows to move horizontally/vertically/diagonally.
+- Croc starts from the middle of the canvas and uses the arrow keys to move horizontally/vertically.
 - Random monsters come from the right side of the screen and disappear when they reach the left side.
 - Random marshmallows come from the bottom-left side of the screen and move to the top side.
 - If a monster collides with a marshmallow, the game ends.